Who Is Iggy Azalea?

 Iggy Azalea is a hip hop anomaly, a rank outsider who gained acceptance in the world of urban music before conquering the pop mainstream.
 A sassy blonde white Australian who raps in an incongruous Southern drawl, she has nevertheless become one of the most successful rappers of recent times.
 In 2014 she followed in the footsteps of the Beatles as the only artist to rank at No. 1 and 2 simultaneously on the Billboard Hot 100 chart.
 That same year her debut album, The New Classic, went to No. 3, yielding four Grammy nominations.
-Since then Azalea has mostly made headlines for non-musical reasons — including her high-profile relationships, Instagram twerking clips and candid admissions of cosmetic surgery.
-But she is set to drop a new album in 2017 after two years of delays and setbacks that she has blamed on "personal changes."
+Azalea went on to make headlines for non-musical reasons, including her high-profile relationships, Instagram twerking clips and candid admissions of cosmetic surgery, before delivering the EP Survive the Summer in 2018.

 Hip Hop Fan With Australian Beginnings